 - To the remaining oil, add the garlic, onion, peppers and the smoked paprika.
 Stir, cover with a lid and sweat for 10-15 minutes until soft.
 Check every few minutes and stir to prevent sticking.

 - Remove lid, increase the heat to high and pour in the red wine, chopped tomatoes and salt.
 Stir well, scraping the base of the pan with a spatula.
 Cook over a rolling boil for 10-15 minutes until the liquid has reduced by half.

 - Reduce heat and add chicken stock or water, small pitted olives and the browned chorizo and chicken pieces.
 Simmer gently for a further 15 minutes.

 - Stir in vinegar and sugar and taste to check for seasoning.
-Add more salt or sugar if necessary.
+Add more salt or sugar if necessary and serve.